hanwenzhang123/hanwenzhang123/README.md

 ### Hi there, I am Hanwen Zhang👋

 - 🔭 I’m currently working on ...
-Software Development
+JavaScript, TypeScript, React, Redux, MERN, Ruby-on-Rails, SQL
 - 🌱 I’m currently learning ...
-JavaScript, TypeScript, React.js, Redux.js, Node.js, Express.js, Mongoose, Java, Python
+Java(Spring Boot), Python(Django & Flask), Database ORM
 - 👯 I’m looking to collaborate on ...
-Projects and feedbacks, improve technical skills together!
+Projects and feedback, and improve technical skills together!
 - 🤔 I’m looking for help with ...
 Opportunities to grow and shine!
 - 💬 Ask me about ...
 I am open to anything, coding, fitness, food, anything!
 - 📫 How to reach me: ... hz2070@nyu.edu